CHARITABLE YEAR-END PLANNING - The beautiful and not so beautiful impacts of recent federal tax Legislation

-Wednesday, March 19 @ 5:00 pm | City Club SF
+Wednesday, November 19 @ 5:00 pm | City Club of SF

-* Please RSVP by March 17, 2025 *
+* Please RSVP by November 17, 2025 *

-Join us for our March member Meeting
+Join Us for our November member meeting

 Overview

-About the Speakers
+About the Speaker

 Agenda

-- 5pm - 6pm: Networking, cocktails and appetizers
+- 5pm - 6pm: Networking, cocktails, and appetizers

 - 6pm - 730pm: Meeting and content presentation